typescript-eslint/tslint-to-eslint-config/docs/Architecture.md

 1. Existing configurations are read from disk
 2. TSLint rules are converted into their ESLint configurations
 3. ESLint configurations are simplified based on extended ESLint and TSLint presets
+    - 3a.
+If no output rules conflict with `eslint-config-prettier`, it's added in
 4. The simplified configuration is written to the output config file
 5. A summary of the results is printed to the user's console